English Language Arts / Early Childhood Education and Early Childhood Special Education (B.S.)

 EDCÌý501 Foundations of Early Childhood Education 4

-EDCÌý700 Introduction to Field Experience Nonclinical; Complete CHRC Process 1
+EDCÌý700 Introduction to Clinical Experience Nonclinical; Complete CHRC Process 1

 ÌýCredits13